dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 # Domain Driven Design University

-This is a project made to clearly present the domain driven design concept.
+This is a project made to present the domain driven design concept.

+By default the test database is used and it is cleaned after tests.
+User privileges should be added on the database level.

 ## Solution structure